 Dress hats aren’t only snappy and smart, but functional as well.
 If you’ve got fair skin or you’re on vacation, you can protect your skin—especially your scalp and nose!
 If you live in a cold climate, remember the basics: not wearing one can cause you to lose 70% of your body heat!

-Classic hats are still available in lots of different versions, and if you’re not familiar with the basic styles, now’s the time to learn:
+Classic hats are available in lots of different versions, and if you’re not familiar with the basic styles, now’s the time to learn:

 Panama hats are perfectly stylish for summer.
 These tightly woven hats with the flat crown (the top part covering the head) and relatively wide brim have a distinctive shape that keep out the sun.
 Panama hats aren’t just a classic style, though: they will also last you for ages with the proper care.
 Traditional Panama hats have a ribbon detail around the brim.
 Famous Panama hat wearers: Humphrey Bogart, Gary Cooper, Sir Winston Churchill, and Harry S. Truman.